citiesense/docs/pages/00-FAQ.md

 ## [**Areas**](https://www.citiesense.com/docs/pages/02-Areas.md "Areas")
 ______
-### What is a Tables, and how do I create one for one of my Areas?
+### What are Tables, and how do I create Tables to organize data for one of my Areas?

 ## [**Tables**](https://www.citiesense.com/docs/pages/03-Tables.md "Tables")
 ______